 - Get involved!
 Don’t miss the opportunity to inform yourself and contribute to your school’s wellness initiatives.
 Action for Healthy Kids, a partnership of both public and private organizations dedicated to promoting health and learning for all kids, has a toolkit that will assist you in becoming better informed and more involved.

 - Go local!
 Serve foods to students that are appealing to them, fresh and of course healthy.
 Start by buying locally grown food.
-You might need to start small with just a few food items coming from local sources, but at least it’s a start.
-For tips on bringing local foods to your schools, visit: Sustainable Table, Cafeterias and Dining Halls: www.sustainabletable.org/schools/dining/
+You might need to start small with just a few food items coming from local sources.
+Your state educational website will usually have tips and guidance to get you started.

 - “Monkey see, monkey do!”
 Promote and encourage staff wellness programs.
 Some of our children’s most important role models are their teachers.
 We want our teachers to promote a healthy lifestyle in the classroom by teaching and by example.